BugSwarm/bugswarm/README.md

 ```
 The example will attempt to cache all reproducible job-pairs from the "alibaba/canal" project.
 We add the "-c"
 argument to specify that "~/bugswarm/" directory contains the required BugSwarm components to run the pipeline
-sucessfully.
+successfully.
 We will run the caching script with the `--separate-passed-failed` and `--no-strict-offline-test` flags.
 If successful, metadata will be pushed to our specified MongoDB and the cached Artifact is pushed to the
 DockerHub repository we specified by `DOCKER_HUB_CACHED_REPO`.
 This script tracks successfully cached Artifacts,
 so that only the remaining uncached are attempted.
 This script is meant to be re-run as necessary with different